Home Compare CNH vs HOLN.SW

 CNH Industrial N.V. vs Holcim: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Holcim carrying a narrow edge on valuation.
+Holcim holds the cleaner structural position, with the lead spread across growth and valuation.
 CNH Industrial still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity